ibm-cloud-docs/cephaas/creating_new_satellite_location.md

 {: #creating-anew-satellite-location}

 Creating a satellite location is a mandatory step for preparing a new deployment.

+Prerequisite: A COS instance must already exist in your account before creating a new satellite.

 Perform the following steps for creating a new satellite location.